nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 256
 00:14:18,361 --> 00:14:20,980
-[SPEAKER_02]: Carried it into Friday and now it's carrying it into Monday.
+[SPEAKER_02]: Carried it into Friday and now it's carried into Monday.

 257
 00:14:21,484 --> 00:14:24,203